 Below is a collage of commentaries on current events from a simple engineer’s perspective.
 The posts apply philosophy, mathematics, and science to assess current problems with an unbiased eye toward solutions.
 To make things interesting, I include an occasional short story or essay.
 Note: posts before June 8th are COVID related.
-After that I wander over wider topics that catch my attention.
+After that I wander over a wider array of topics that catch my attention.
 While I sometimes can’t help myself, I strive to stay away from deep politics, but often, current events are too entangled in that morass to steer completely clean.

 January 12: Please Opt Out of Inauguration Day – an open letter to my son living in Washington DC.